SPRING BAY

 SHADED GARDEN

-The owner had on-site two rusting steel rum pots that are remnants of the rum industry when sugar plantations were all over the islands.
-We designed a fountain into the stone wall, positioning the smaller vessel above the larger one using the corroded indent as a scupper.
-The drawings show two pots, but we found a third, smaller one and added it on top to improve the original design.
-The photos show the fountain under construction without the third smaller rum pot and completed.
+The owner had two rusting steel rum pots on site, relics of the island’s former sugar industry.
+We incorporated them into a stone-wall fountain, positioning the smaller vessel above the larger one and using its corroded indent as a scupper.
+While the drawings show two pots, a third, smaller vessel was later added to refine the design.
+The photos illustrate the fountain under construction with two pots (left) and the completed feature with all three.

 BROMELIAD RAIL